-Sowing some grass seed across your lawn once a year will help stop your lawn from becoming sparse.
-Once you’ve aerated your soil sow the seeds (ideally after rainfall when the lawn is moist) and then rake the seeds into the ground with the left over plugs of soil from the soil aeration so they come into good contact with the earth.
-Shop around for high quality grass seed, seed that’s more resistant to grass diseases is ideal.
+Sowing some grass seed across your lawn once a year will help stop it from becoming sparse.
+Once you’ve aerated your soil sow the seeds (ideally after rainfall when the lawn is moist) and then rake the seeds into the ground with the leftover plugs of soil from the soil aeration so they come into good contact with the earth.
+Shop around for high-quality grass seed.
+Seed that’s more resistant to grass diseases is ideal.

 Trim Bushes and Trees

-Thatch, decomposing old grass, leaves and garden debris underneath your lawn on the surface of the soil, can build up and stop nutrients and water reaching the roots of your grass plants.
-Aerating your soil will help stop thatch developing but if it has built up already, rake it up and remove it (ideally with an electric lawn rake as it’s a very labour intensive task!)
+Thatch is decomposing old grass, leaves and garden debris underneath your lawn on the surface of the soil.
+It can build up and stop nutrients and water reaching the roots of your grass plants.
+Aerating your soil will help stop thatch developing, but if it has built up already, rake it up and remove it.
+(Ideally, use an electric lawn rake as it’s a very labour intensive task!)

 Don’t… Over Fertilise

-Fertilising your lawn replaces valuable nutrients so you may think fertilising more often will be better for your lawn.
+Fertilising your lawn replaces valuable nutrients so you may think the more often you fertilise the better.
 Not so!
 When it comes to fertilising you can definitely have too much of a good thing.
-Over-fertilising your lawn is bad for the environment and can even stunt plant growth.
-As a rule you should fertilise twice a year at the absolute maximum, but if possible contact your local garden centre for help with soil testing to establish how much fertiliser your grass needs.
+Over-fertilising your garden is bad for the environment and can even stunt plant growth.
+As a rule, you should fertilise twice a year at the absolute maximum, but if possible contact your local garden centre for help with soil testing to establish how much fertiliser your grass needs.
 You’ll save money on the unnecessary fertiliser you’d have bought.